henry-leo/Patpat/README.md

 to build their processes.

-For more information, see the Wiki.
+For more information, see the Wiki (https://github.com/henry-leo/Patpat/wiki).

 (But the Wiki is currently under development...
 (T⌓T)